tillkaeufer/DuCKLinG/README.md

 - frac_remain: Stop criterion if the fraction of the integral is left in the remainder.
 For values like 0.001 will make sure you cover all peaks, larger numbers like 0.5 are okay if the posterior is simple.
 - dlogz: Evidence uncertainty that should be achieved for convergence.
 A good value is 0.5.
 - dKL: posterior uncertainty for convergence.
 A good value is 0.5.
+- max_iter: for Multinest it is possible to provide a maximum number of iterations after which the fitting is stopped.
+This parameter should be used very carefully.
+By default it is negative and therefore does not affect the retrieval.
+- imp_nest_samp: using importance_nested_sampling for Multinest (default is False).

 **For MultiNest:**